Daniel Wells (snooker player)

 Daniel Wells (born 31 July 1988) is a Welsh professional snooker player from Neath.
-He has twice come through Qualifying School to play on the professional snooker tour.
+He has twice come through Qualifying School to play on the professional snooker tour, and turned professional again at the beginning of the 2023–24 season after placing top of the 2022–23 One Year Ranking List for players outside the top 64, despite competing as an amateur for the entire season.

 Career

 Early career

 He was awarded the inaugural Paul Hunter Scholarship.
 This gave him the chance to practise in the World Snooker Academy in Sheffield, alongside professional players, such as Peter Ebdon and Ding Junhui.

 He first qualified for the Main Tour for the 2008–09 season by finishing ranked fifth on the International Open Series rankings.

 2008/2009

 He had consistent results on his first spell on the main tour, winning his first qualifying match in most events, apart from defeat in the first qualifying round to Stefan Mazrocis in the Grand Prix.
 This was followed by a run to the penultimate qualifying round of the Bahrain Championship where he lost to veteran John Parrott 3–5.

 An impressive run to the last 16 of the Masters Qualifying tournament included a 5–4 win over Crucible quarter-finalist Liang Wenbo.
 He followed this with a defeat to Li Hang in the first qualifying round of UK Championship 3–9.

 However, at the World Championship, Wells needed a good run of results to ensure his place on the tour for the following season.
 A sequence of 10–9 wins over Li Hang, Ian Preece and Marcus Campbell took him to the final qualifying round where he lost 9–10 to Barry Hawkins in the final qualifying match.
 In his 4 qualifying matches, he played the maximum 76 frames.
 His ranking rose to No. 70 as a result of his exploits that season.